-CNBC's Simon Hobbs reports on all the market moving events from Europe today, as the FTSE 100 touches its highest level since September 2000.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the euro zone recovery and stabilization after concerns about Ukraine.

 The Fast Money traders share their final trades of the day.